Originally Published December 14, 2021 and Updated April 9, 2022

 The Climate Act is an ambitious attempt to reduce New York State greenhouse gas emissions to meet the currently fashionable net-zero by 2050 goal.
 The implementation plan boils down to electrify everything and rely on wind and solar to provide the electricity needed.
 In order to reach the aspirational goals changes to personal choice are needed, significant risks to reliability are likely, substantial energy costs increases will occur, but there will be no measurable effect on global warming itself and significant environmental impacts from the massive wind and solar deployments.
 The bottom line is that we don’t have the technology today to meet the ambitions of the Climate Act and maintain current reliability standards and affordability.
 Until we do, we should reconsider the targets and schedule of the law.

 The actual name of the Climate Act is the Climate Leadership and Community Protection Act.
 It was signed on July 18, 2019 and establishes targets for decreasing greenhouse gas emissions, increasing renewable electricity production, and improving energy efficiency.
 The Climate Action Council is responsible for preparing the Scoping Plan that will “achieve the State’s bold clean energy and climate agenda”.
 Starting in the fall of 2020 seven advisory panels developed recommended policies to meet the targets that were presented to the Climate Action Council in the spring of 2021.
 Their strategies were converted into specific strategies by the New York State Energy Research & Development Authority over the summer of 2021.
-The integration analysis implementation strategies will be incorporated into the draft Scoping Plan by the end of 2021.
-In 2022 the Plan will be released to the public for review and comment.
+The integration analysis implementation strategies was used to develop the Draft Scoping Plan that was released for public comment on December 30, 2021.
+Comments can be submitted until June 10, 2022.

 In order to meet the net-zero goal of the Climate Act, risky emission reduction strategies from all sectors will be required and personal choices limited.
 All residences will have to be completely electrified despite the risks to safety in the event of an ice storm.
 In the transportation sector electric vehicles will be required and zoning changes to discourage the use of personal vehicles implemented.